|Degree awarded||Bachelor of Science (B.Sc.)|

 Business and economics didactics:

-This elective is offered to students enrolled simultaneously in the teacher training programme for Gymnasium with mathematics and business/economics as their teaching subjects.
-Taking this route, you will need only one semester longer than the standard length of study to gain the B.Sc.
-Mathematics jointly with your teacher training programme and open up vast new employment prospects – an important consideration before the backdrop of a diminishing demand for teachers at Gymnasium-type secondary schools in Germany.
+This elective is offered to students enrolled simultaneously in the teacher education programme for Gymnasium with mathematics and business/economics as their teaching subjects.
+Taking this route, you will need only one semester longer than the standard period of study to gain the B.Sc.
+Mathematics jointly with your teacher training programme and open up vast new employment prospects – an important choice to make before the background of a diminishing demand for teachers at Gymnasium-type secondary schools in Germany.

 Academic entry requirements